janimattiellonen/discgolf-diary/Tyyni 2019.md

 Tee shot: Low ceiling.
 Last year I got 5 on this hole.
 Mabe newer pink Mako3.

+### Kivikko

+"Home course".
+Same layout as usual, only in different order.
+Probably just need to visualize the holes and make a plan forthem.
+Might not need a visit.

 #### Playbook

 1) Par 3, 115m